Azure/azure-openapi-validator/docs/rules.md

 Please refer to [host-parameters-validation.md](./host-parameters-validation.md) for details.

+### LroPostMustNotUseOriginalUriAsFinalState

+The long running post operation must not use final-stat-via:original-uri.

+Please refer to [lro-post-must-not-use-original-url-as-final-state.md](./lro-post-must-not-use-original-url-as-final-state.md) for details.

 ### LROStatusCodesValidation

 This violation is flagged if a long-running PUT operation has a 200/201 status code specified without a response model definition.
 Eg: